NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 Once you have added a new user, we'll automatically create a RAVS account and send them a welcome email to access the service.

-RAVS uses Okta to sign users in securely.

-* If users already have an Okta account, they can log in to RAVS as soon as they've received the welcome email, using their Okta username and password.
-* If users are new to Okta, they'll also receive an email from Okta with instructions to set up their Okta account.
-They'll need to do this first to access RAVS.

 ## Adding a user to multiple organisations

 You can add a user to more than 1 organisation, using the same email address for that user.

-The user will then be able to use the same email address and Okta account to access RAVS at each organisation.
+The user will then be able to use the same email address to access RAVS at each organisation.

 Users can have different permission levels at each organisation.

 ## Changing a user's permissions or vaccinator status

-To change a user's permission levels or vaccinator status, select 'Change' next to their name.
+To change a user's permission levels or vaccinator status, select **Change** next to their name.

 A change to permission levels becomes active when the user next logs in.